-Loss or damage because the item was in an obvious state of disrepair at the time of shipment, provided that the carrier noted the disrepair on the inventory.
+Loss or damage because the item was in an obvious state of disrepair at the time of shipment, provided that the Carrier noted the disrepair on the inventory.

 An act, omission, or order of the customer, or loss or damage resulting from the customer’s inclusion in the shipment of such articles as explosives, dangerous articles or dangerous goods.